-We have contracted with providers in the service area to provide eligible health services to you.
+We have contracted with providers to provide eligible health services to you.
 These providers make up the network for your plan.
 For you to receive the network level of benefits you must use network providers for eligible health services.
-There are three exceptions:
+There are some exceptions:

-- Emergency services refer to the description of emergency services and urgent care in the Eligible health services under your plan section. - Urgent care refer to the description of emergency services and urgent care in the Eligible health services under your plan section. - Network provider not reasonably available You can get eligible health services under your plan that are provided by an out-of-network provider if an appropriate network provider is not reasonably available.
-You must request access to the out-of-network provider in advance and we must agree.
-Contact Member Services at the toll-free number on your ID card for assistance.
+- Emergency services refer to the description of emergency services and urgent care in the Eligible health services under your plan section - Urgent care refer to the description of emergency services and urgent care in the Eligible health services under your plan section - Transplants see the description of transplant services in the Eligible health services under your plan specific conditions section

-You may select a network provider from the directory through your Aetna Navigator® secure member website at www.aetna.com.
-You can search our online directory, DocFind®, for names and locations of providers.
+You may select a network provider from the directory through your Aetna secure member website at www.aetna.com.
+You can search our online provider search for names and locations of providers.